 Hobby Airport is located about seven miles SE of downtown Houston, just west of the Gulf

-First opened in 1927 as a private airfield, WT Carter Field, the airport was purchased by the City of Houston in 1937 and renamed Houston Municipal Airport.
+Hobby Airport was originally established in 1927 as a private airfield, named WT Carter Field.
+In 1937 the City of Houston purchased the air field, and renamed it Houston Municipal Airport.

 Airport, in honor of a major benefactor and airport user.
-Within a few months, the name was changed back to HMA.. after the federal government informed Houston that
+Within a few months, the name reverted back to HMA, after the US Federal government informed Houston that

 no federal funds would be granted to any facility named